Schlaefer/Saito/content/index.md

 Template: home
 -->

+# +++ Newsflash +++ #

+At the moment the upgrade to CakePHP 3.0 is underway.
+This is a considerable amount of work and may take several months.
+Every help is appreciated, please contact to get involved.

 # What is it #

 Saito is an open source threaded web forum written in PHP (see [features](#features) & [tech specs](#techspecs)).